asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/01_introduction_and_goals.md

 ## Quality Goals

-The top three quality goals for the architecture and design whose fulfillment is of highest importance to the major stakeholders of HoppyBrew have been identified as follows:
+The top three quality goals for the architecture and design whose fulfillment is of highest importance to the major stakeholders of HoppyBrew have been identified as follows:[@AddisonWesley2007]

 | **Priority**  | **Quality Goal** |
 | -             | ------- |
 | **1**         | **Usability:** The application should be easy to use and intuitive, with a clean and modern user interface. |
 | **2**         | **Compatibility:** The application should be compatible with a wide range of devices and browsers. (mobile, desktop, tablet) |
 | **3**         | **Integration:** The application should integrate with other brewing tools and services, such as `iSpindel`. |

+Table: Quality goals and priorities for the application.

 The motivation behind these goals are to ensure that the application lives up to the expectations of the most important stakeholders, since they are the ones who will be the ones who influence the fundamental architecture and design decisions.